yash4959/Die-Trying/Phase-2 Deliverables/README.md

 ### Model Integrity (TP vs FP)
 ![Model Integrity](pitch_tp_vs_fp_conf.png)
-Shows confidence inversion on texture classes (the model was more confident when wrong than right for CMP/Clean), directly justifying why we abandoned standard `argmax` routing.
+Shows confidence inversion on texture classes (the model was just as/more confident when wrong than right for CMP/Clean), directly justifying why we abandoned standard `argmax` routing.

 ---